 When choosing your ingredients, understand your balsamic vinegar, as there are two types and they're not both suited for this marinade.
 You'll find the expensive kind labeled as Aceto Balsamico Tradizionale DOP (traditional balsamic vinegar, with Denominazione di Origine Protteta, or Protected Designation of Origin) and next to it a less-expensive kind called Aceto Balsamico di Modena IGP (or balsamic vinegar of Modena, with Indicazione Geografica Protetta, or Protected Geographical Indication).
 Although both are delicious, the expensive balsamic is aged for many years, while the less expensive has different aging times per brand and more flexibility for the ratio of ingredients.
 If you're splurging, use your DOP to drizzle on salads or mozzarella di bufala, but don't waste it on a marinade and never heat it up.
 For our recipe, use a less-pricey Modena vinegar that will still have the complex flavors that you are looking for and won't break your bank.

 In a small mixing bowl, whisk together all the ingredients, except the pork loin.
 Place the pork into a plastic freezer bag and pour in the marinade.
 Press out air, seal the bag and marinate the pork for 3 hours.

-Note: the marinade can be reduced in a saucepan while the pork is resting, if a thicker, more intense sauce is desired.
+- If desired, the marinade can be reduced in a saucepan while the pork is resting to achieve a thicker, more intense sauce.